queebles/dryworkflow/README.md

 Also see [the blog site](http://www.petebaker.id.au/r-package-dryworkflow "Peter Baker's R blog") for details.

+Queebles: The changes I have made to this package make it work for the current version of R and RStudio as of Aug 11, 2019.

 ## Installation

 In *R* as Administrator, to install please use the following: